Exporting cutting boards to Europe

 - For more information, see the three steps towards FSC certification.

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The market channels and segments for wooden cutting boards do not differ significantly from the sector in general.
-See our study about market channels and segments for Home Decoration & Home Textiles for a general overview.

 In the European market, wooden cutting boards are widely distributed.
 They are sold both offline and online through the big supermarkets, garden centres and Do-It-Yourself outlets, as well as kitchenware and general home decor retailers.